prise-3d/rawls_api/README.md

         responses:
             200:
                 description:
-                    -return a home page with arguments:
+                    -return a json object with arguments:
                         -scenes: {[string]} list of name of the scenes
                         -name_scene: {string} name of the scene to study
                         -image: {string} path of the png resize image